hbctraining/Intro-to-ChIPseq/lessons/07_handling-replicates.md

 The output file format mimics the input file type, with some additional fields.
 Note that the **first 10 columns are a standard narrowPeak file**, pertaining to the merged peak across the two replicates.

-**Column 5 contains the scaled IDR value, `min(int(log2(-125IDR), 1000)`** For example, peaks with an IDR of 0 have a score of 1000, peaks with an IDR of 0.05 have a score of int(-125log2(0.05)) = 540, and IDR of 1.0 has a score of 0. **Columns 11 and 12 correspond to the local and global IDR value, respectively.** The global IDR is the value used to calculate the scaled IDR number in column 5, it _is analogous to a multiple hypothesis correction on a p-value to compute an FDR_.
-The local IDR is akin to the posterior probability of a peak belonging to the irreproducible noise component.
+**Column 5 contains the scaled IDR value, `min(int(log2(-125IDR), 1000)`** For example, peaks with an IDR of 0 have a score of 1000, peaks with an IDR of 0.05 have a score of int(-125log2(0.05)) = 540, and IDR of 1.0 has a score of 0.

+**Columns 11 and 12 correspond to the local and global IDR value, respectively.**
+* The **global IDR** is the value used to calculate the scaled IDR number in column 5, it _is analogous to a multiple hypothesis correction on a p-value to compute an FDR_.
+* The **local IDR** is akin to the posterior probability of a peak belonging to the irreproducible noise component.
 You can read [this paper](http://projecteuclid.org/euclid.aoas/1318514284
 ) for more details.

-The next four columns correspond to Replicate 1 peak data and the following four columns with Replicate 2 peak data.
+**Columns 13 and 16 correspond to Replicate 1 peak data** and **Columns 17 and 20 correspond to Replicate 2 peak data.**

 More detail on the output can be [found in the user manual](https://github.com/nboley/idr#output-file-format).
 Also, if you have any unanswered questions check out posts in the [Google groups forum](https://groups.google.com/forum/#!forum/idr-discuss).

 Let's take a look at our output files. _How many common peaks are considered for each TF?_